 11. Promotional and Discount Offers

 Since the level of competition has grown higher, you need to offer promotional and discount offers to entice more customers.
-These can be displayed as separate category under the name cash back offers, items under 50% discount and so on.
+These can be displayed as a separate category under the name cashback offers, items under 50% discount, and so on.

 12. Ratings and Reviews

-Now this is crucial feature where you ask the user to rate the service of your app and also write a review on whether he is satisfied with the offers and deals.
+Now, this is a crucial feature where you ask the user to rate the service of your app and also write a review on whether he is satisfied with the offers and deals.
 Based on the review you can better your services.